Find out more about our team by using the images below: Hover or click for "About" or "Contact".

 Marc enjoys music, film, reading, photography, computers and technology, sport, food, coffee and a whole host of other things!

-Marc’s vision is to see the young people of the circuit deepen their faith, get excited about worship, equipped for mission and ready to share the Gospel with their friends.
+Marc’s vision is to see the people of the circuit deepen their faith, get excited about worship, equipped for mission and ready to share the Gospel with their communities.

 Local Ecumenical Partnership (LEP) Staff: